 provides administrative support for BMSG's director and staff.
 Before coming to BMSG, Susan worked for 10 years at Partnership for the Public's Health, both as a Program Officer and Administrative and Human Resources Manager.
 After taking a short break to earn her coaching certification at the Coaches Training Institute in San Rafael, she now complements her work at BMSG with a consulting practice in career coaching and corporate work-life balance training.
 Susan has a B.A. in organizational psychology from U.C.
 Berkeley.

-Lawrence Wallack, MPH, MS, Senior Fellow,
+Lawrence Wallack, DrPH, Senior Fellow,